-Wells Fargo Message Scam
+Wells Fargo Alert Text Scam

-Wells Fargo Message Scam: How It Works
+Wells Fargo Alert Text Scam: How It Works

-Please keep your eyes open for a Wells Fargo message scam that comes with a link attached, indicating that you should respond to it.
+Please keep your eyes open for a Wells Fargo alert text scam that comes with a link attached, indicating that you should respond to it.
 Some of you may have received a fake Wells Fargo text message stating that you have a pending transaction or some sort of problem with the account.
 Next, the notification says that you should confirm that you received the message directly from the bank itself.

 Always beware if you see that the text message is from an unknown messaging service or number – they are common phone scams.
 Cybercriminals use bogus text messages that seem to be from your credit card provider or your bank.
 Here is a screenshot of such notification that is NOT from Wells Fargo.